akpark/Datafy/README.md

 ##Usage

-ActiveRecordLite is easy to use.
-Simply require the 'active_record_lite.rb' file in your project.
+Datify is easy to use.
+Simply require the 'datify.rb' file in your project.
 Extend the 'SQLObject' class on a model.
 Then, use any of the methods above!